rs143014431

 Uncertain significance, criteria provided, single submitterclinical testingMayo Clinic Laboratories, Mayo ClinicOct 29, 2019- -

-SPINK1-related condition Uncertain:1
+SPINK1-related disorder Uncertain:1

-Uncertain significance, criteria provided, single submitterclinical testingPreventionGenetics, part of Exact SciencesJan 29, 2024The SPINK1 c.198A>C variant is predicted to result in the amino acid substitution p.Lys66Asn.
+Uncertain significance, no assertion criteria providedclinical testingPreventionGenetics, part of Exact SciencesJan 29, 2024The SPINK1 c.198A>C variant is predicted to result in the amino acid substitution p.Lys66Asn.
 This variant has been reported in the heterozygous state in an individual with chronic pancreatitis and to co-occur with another SPINK1 variant (phase unknown) in an individual with early onset acute pancreatitis (Table 3, Keiles et al. 2006.
 PubMed ID: 17003641; Table III, Giefer et al. 2017.
 PubMed ID: 28502372).
 A full-length gene assay to assess pre-mRNA splicing suggests that this variant does not affect pre-mRNA splicing and/or mRNA stability (Table 1, Wu H et al. 2017.
 PubMed ID: 28994706).
 However, a study of protein expression in human embryonic kidney 293T (HEK293T) cells showed this variant causes complete loss of SPINK1 protein compared to control (Figure 1, Boulling et al. 2012.
 PubMed ID: 22343981).
 This variant is reported in 0.041% of alleles in individuals of European (Non-Finnish) descent in gnomAD, which is likely too common to be a primary cause of autosomal dominant disease.
 Conflicting interpretations of pathogenic and uncertain are present in the ClinVar database for the c.198A>C variant (https://www.ncbi.nlm.nih.gov/clinvar/variation/410699).
 Although this variant may contribute to chronic pancreatitis phenotypes with reduced penetrance, at this time, the clinical significance of this variant is uncertain due to the absence of conclusive functional and genetic evidence. -

 Computational scores